 Puchka

-Yes, technically this is available everywheree, but the Bengali version of the Western Pani Puri or the Northern Golguppa is unique in its perfection.
-Eaten whole, Crisp, airy deep fried dough cases are cracked open, stuffed with spiced mashed potatoes, dipped into tetul-jol (tamarind water) before being dunked generously into the icy-cold, spicy-hot paani or water.
-It also comes in a dahi variety where the paani is replaced with thin sweetened yoghurt.
+Yes, technically this is available everywhere.
+But the Bengali version of the Western Pani Puri or the Northern Golguppa is unique in its perfection.
+Eaten whole, Crisp, airy deep-fried dough cases are cracked open, stuffed with spiced mashed potatoes, dipped into tetul-jol (tamarind water).
+But before that, it’s being dunked generously into the icy-cold, spicy-hot paani (water).
+It also comes in a dahi (yoghurt) variety.
+This is where the paani is replaced with thin sweetened yoghurt.

 Kathi Rolls

-The kathi roll is all about that filling, a boon for the meat lovers who thought they’d have to go green for this trip.
+The Kathi roll is all about that filling, a boon for the meat lovers who thought they’d have to go green for this trip.
 Chicken rolls, mutton rolls, egg rolls, even egg-mutton combination rolls, they’re enough for a full meal.
-A paratha (flat bread) is stuffed with the meat, vegetable or kabab of your choice, sometimes with a veneer of beaten egg after being fried on both sides.
-Then, dripped with an array of sauces and sprinkled with chaat masala and toppeded off with onions.
+A paratha (flatbread) is stuffed with the meat, vegetable or kebab of your choice, sometimes with a veneer of a beaten egg after being fried on both sides.
+Then, dripped with an array of sauces and sprinkled with chaat masala and topped off with onions.
 The paratha is then rolled around the filling and held together with buttered paper or foil for your convenience.

-Like a frankie or a wrap – Credit: Yutta Takanashi
+Like a Frankie or a wrap (Photo Credit – Jason Lam)

 Jhalmuri